Click to expand each question.

 Colorado allows you to see a physical therapist without a physician’s referral, however some insurance plans may require you to have a physician’s referral.
 Please check with your insurance plan.

 We accept most major insurance companies and strive to be in network whenever possible.
 Please call your insurance to verify that we are in-network with your specific plan.
 We are out of network with Aetna, Cigna, Medicaid and Rocky Mountain Health Plans.
+We offer self pay options for out of network plans.

 It depends your specific insurance plan.
 Often, there is a deductible that must be met first before insurance makes a payment for your visits.
 Deductibles vary greatly across plans.
 After the deductible is met, patients may be responsible for paying a certain dollar amount for each visit (co-pay) or percentage of the total cost of each visit (co-insurance), until the out-of-pocket amount is met.The out-of-pocket amounts vary.
 Please check your insurance for details.
 Additional fees may apply for completion of legal or disability forms.